 This grilling area is more than a functional space, it’s also your guy’s outside turf or ‘man-cave’!
 Reserve this area for solid and sturdy materials, not too frilly or feminine.
 In the picture below, tall bar stools sit opposite the bar, so friends and family can accompany the grill-master while he grills.
 The small lamp provides just the right touch for the finishing creature comforts.

 These days, we are all pressed for time, so when we have a few hours to be outside and to relax on the patio, the last thing we want to be reminded of is maintenance!
 Wouldn’t it be nice if the garden just grew and the area never needed raking or weeding?

-Where possible, create a stone or pebble yard, patio or walkway.
+- Where possible, create a stone or pebble yard, patio or walkway.
 Once the stone or gravel is in place, you’re done!
 The stones are so natural and integral to any outdoor landscape.

-Depending on the size and location of your yard, you may be able to let portions return to native grass or wildflowers.
+- Depending on the size and location of your yard, you may be able to let portions return to native grass or wildflowers.
 Those wildflowers you love to see in the grassy meadows can be combined with plants from the garden shop, creating an organic and natural look.

-Finishing off any area with accessories is the most fun part of decorating, and I especially love blending art and nature!
+- Finishing off any area with accessories is the most fun part of decorating, and I especially love blending art and nature!
 Using the old clothes basket under the tree, or a large antique bowl, you can collect flowers or vegetables, or just let them sit there.

-If you’ve never attempted painting accent furniture, maybe this is your time to put on your artist beret and go to town!
+- If you’ve never attempted painting accent furniture, maybe this is your time to put on your artist beret and go to town!

-Knock out the cane seat of an old pressed back chair, and paint away.
+- Knock out the cane seat of an old pressed back chair, and paint away.
 The more colors the better.
 Wedge a planter in the seat opening and plant your favorite flowering plant, preferably something that drapes, as it will ultimately look great!

-But don’t limit your plant choices to all flowers.
+- But, don’t limit your plant choices to all flowers.
 Sure, the color is wonderful, but there is much to be said for the combination of textures in decorating with green plants and choosing a single, colorful accent!

-If you’re looking for something even easier and with less upkeep, then consider different kinds of planting pots for container and vertical gardening for your fall flowers and vegetables.
+- If you’re looking for something even easier and with less upkeep, then consider different kinds of planting pots for container and vertical gardening for your fall flowers and vegetables.

-I’d love to consult with you on making your outdoor room cozy and beautiful, so call me!
+I’d love to consult with you about making your outdoor room cozy and beautiful, so call me!
 I’m always here to help!